wicksy/vagrant-openshift/README.md

 persistent_volumes: Number of persistent volumes created (default "5")

-openshift_ansible_version: The version of the ansible/openshift-ansible repository to checkout (default "openshift-ansible-3.5.28-1")
+openshift_ansible_version: The version of the ansible/openshift-ansible repository to checkout (default "master")

+install_disable_check: The resource checks to disable during installation (default "disk_availability,memory_availability")
 ```

 The `openshift_ansible_version` can be used to check out an older version of the repository in the event of unresolved issues and problems with the